-Elected Bargaining Committee Members: Administration - Michelle Scebenski; Clerical - Siobhan McLeod; Corrections - James Alexander; Health - Kimberly Ross; Legal - Deb Jamerson; Physical Sciences - Brian Wilson; Social Sciences - Ciara Shattuck; Trades - Joe Dooley; MGEU 1st Vice-President - Scott Cloney
+Elected Bargaining Committee Members: Administration - Michelle Scebenski; Clerical - Siobhan McLeod; Corrections - James Alexander; Health - Vacant; Legal - Deb Jamerson; Physical Sciences - Brian Wilson; Social Sciences - Ciara Shattuck; Trades - Joe Dooley; MGEU 1st Vice-President - Scott Cloney

 LATEST BARGAINING NEWS